 Connecting the “Golden Triangle” of business, government and civil society in EKOCENTER communities, could we at The Coca-Cola Company address all our sustainability priorities (Water, Women, Well-Being) in one place?
 By joining forces with like-minded partners, could we provide a variety of goods, utilities and services, and by doing so uplift communities in an economically self-sustaining model?

 Two years later, our global team are well on our way to making this vision a reality.
 We’ve deliberately taken our time to learn how to best implement the EKOCENTER concept.

 Now, as we get ready to take EKOCENTER to more and more communities, here are five lessons that will help shape the future of our journey.
 After all, we’re only getting started:

 4. Complete buy-in from the local community is essential to an EKOCENTER’s success.
 In places where we’ve prioritised speed over community support, we have experienced slower, more limited success.
-Today, our best EKOCENTERs are in places where together with our local bottling partners we engaged the community before we ever broke ground – where we made an effort to help them understand how they can utilise EKOCENTER to help develop their community.
+Today, The Coca-Cola Company's best EKOCENTERs are in places where together with our local bottling partners we engaged the community before we ever broke ground – where we made an effort to help them understand how they can utilise EKOCENTER to help develop their community.

 5. One EKOCENTER = infinite possibilities.
 An EKOCENTER is more than a kiosk that provides water and employs a woman entrepreneur as part of our 5by20 programme.
 Having a physical, solar powered space can really help communities thrive and develop.
 Education, entertainment, 3G services, or uninterrupted refrigeration – the possibilities are endless for what any one EKOCENTER can provide.